sherifButt/mindfullai/tutorial/4_process-the-diagram.md

 - Node 2: "Wait 5 minutes"
 - Node 3: "Send a Follow-up Email"

-Here's how it might look in your `Diagram` and `Instruction` tables:
+This is how it might look in your `Diagram` and `Instruction` tables:

 ```
 Diagram Table